channelme/zotonic_mod_crud/README.md

 modify resources, because it requires knowledge of [Erlang](https://erlang.org), the programming language [Zotonic](https://zotonic.com) is written in.

-This module makes it possible to savely create, update and delete resources by using standard web-forms and using zotonic's builtin template language.
+This module makes it possible to safely create, update and delete resources by using standard web-forms and using zotonic's builtin template language.

 # Create